 Scheduling Regular Breaks

-Taking regular breaks is essential for maintaining your mental and physical well-being.
+As part of the sandwich generation, taking regular breaks is essential for maintaining your mental and physical well-being.
 Schedule short breaks throughout your day to relax and recharge.
 This can help you stay focused and productive, both in your caregiving duties and professional responsibilities.

 Practicing Self-Care